Architecture & Landscape

 The quality of the work undertaken and your scientific potential will be assessed.

 Particular emphasis will be laid on the study and diagnosis of buildings designed during the second half of the 20th century to expoit its potential in reasoned rehabilitation projects.

 NB: Minor modifications in the programme may occur.

 20th Century Heritage, Innovation Models for Social Housing, Architectural & Landscape Diagnostics, History of Architecture & Landscape, History of Social Housing, Energy Transition, Technology & Architecture, Finishing Materials.

 Day 1: INTRODUCTION TO RESEARCH — ENSAPL

-Understand how research is illustrated in this research project around « innovation models » in particular, and how all of this can lead to future theses.
+Understanding how research is illustrated in the « Innovation Model » project in particular (see description below), and how it can lead to future theses.

-In France, at the turn of the 1960s and 1970s, the « modèles innovation » set up a laboratory for housing: social housing with an experimental, innovative and qualitative character.
+In France, at the turn of the 1960s and 1970s, the « Modèles Innovation » (Innovation Models) set up a laboratory for housing: social housing with an experimental, innovative and qualitative character.
 Confronted with transformations, obsolescence, degradation or simply discredit, these social housing often suffer the same fate as the mass architectures on whose criticism they were built.
-From the points of view of critical history, architectural analysis and the expertise of heritage values, we wish to evoke these « modèles innovation » and their future by showing how technical and typo-morphological patterns were envisaged, the different transformations they underwent and the preservation perspectives that open for these architectures of change.
+From the points of view of critical history, architectural analysis and the expertise of heritage values, we wish to evoke these Innovation Models » and their future by showing how technical and typo-morphological patterns were envisaged, the different transformations they underwent and the preservation perspectives that open for these architectures of change.